bibhask/gut_nek/README.md

 ---

-# E. File naming Requirement
+# E. File naming requirement

 All Nek5000 files belonging to the same simulation case must use the same filename prefix.